Skip to primary navigation Skip to content Skip to footer

 It’s like having a tour guide in your car.
 This tour begins at the Tour Center with exhibits and a video orientation.
 We then send you on your way through our private wind farm with ten marked stops.
 You will need your own vehicle for this tour.
 RVs and coaches over 28 feet are not allowed on the wind farm.
 Sprinters 28 ft or less are permitted.
 We provide you with a curated audio App with instructions to download in an email confirmation after booking.
 We encourage you to get out at each stop and take photos.
 Our APP is open captioned, fully scripted and ADL Compliant.

-Please note: During the high season through the end of March, our tours are available to start at 9:30a and the last tour available to book is 2p.
+Please note: During the high season through the end of March, our tours are available to start at 9:00a and the last tour available to book is 1p (summer hours in July after 7/7 Monday and Tuesday are closed.
+August we are closed and re-open in September.
+September schedule will be the same as July ).
+In season, they will start beginning in October at 9:30a-2p.
 If you are running late, please call us to see if we can accommodate you or reschedule.
 We close the gates on stops 1-6 at 3p which takes approximately 30 to 40 minutes.
 Stops 7-10 can be finished off the main property.